 Sarasota, FL 34236

 Tel: (941) 366.5731

 Established in 1938 by Col. Robert H. Montgomery, Fairchild was named for Montgomery’s friend and fellow tropical plant enthusiast Dr. David Fairchild.

 The 83-acre Florida botanical garden houses a vast collection of tropical plants gathered from around the world by Fairchild.
-The garden’s headline attraction is the Lin Lougheed Spiny Forest of Madagascar – named for the major donor and art collector.
+The garden’s headline attraction is the Lin Lougheed Spiny Forest of Madagascar.
+It is named for the major donor and art collector.
 It nurtures a variety of that island nation’s exotic plants, including spiny octopus trees, swollen baobabs, cactuses and desert roses.